In today’s Knowledge Series, we shed light on the Golden Era of millwork. Buckle up for a cruise down memory lane!

 Millwork forms an integral element of the decorative space in a house – carrying its theme.

-What was the Golden Era of Millwork?
+Golden Era of Millwork

 Since the beginning of construction and architecture, wood has remained an indispensable building element.
 Wood and woodwork have always lent their rustic charm to buildings and construction sites.